Why Companies are Looking for Creative Building Material Solutions

 Fabric Structures Offer Solutions to Construction Sector Challenges

 Temporary fabric buildings offer a number of inherent environmental benefits.
-They have a low impact on the terrain, needing minimal to no landscape modification.
+They can be installed almost anywhere and have a low impact on the terrain, needing minimal to no landscape modification.
 They high-grade extruded aluminum frame will last decades, and is fully recyclable at end of life.
 Covered in white fabric that reflects solar radiation outward, this structure is naturally energy-efficient, but can also be climatized.

 Fabric covered buildings are emerging as a viable alternative in many applications.
 Fabric suits the economy of today, in which agile, innovative operational styles are poised to flourish.
 The Allsite tension fabric covered building is highly engineered and presents an ideal structure solution where space, durability and performance equivalent to a permanent building structure are needed in a lower cost and more rapid building solution.
 Let us help you make the smart choice for your temporary or long term building needs.
 Call Allsite today at 888-599-5112.